WeblateOrg/weblate/docs/admin/access.rst

     Can manage screenshots - add or remove them, and associate them to source strings.

-.. describe:: Template
+.. describe:: Sources

-    Can edit translation templates in :ref:`monolingual` and source string info.
+    Can edit source strings in :ref:`monolingual` and source string info.

 .. describe:: Translate